andrescorrada/IntroductionToAlgebraicEvaluation/README.md

 # Introduction To Algebraic Evaluation

-Algebraic evaluation is the grading of noisy of judges on unlabeled data via purely algebraic approaches.
-These algebraic approaches do not require the use of probability theory or detailed knowledge of the domain in which the judges are working.
+Algebraic evaluation is logic of evaluating noisy agents on unlabeled data.
+Starting from simple algebraic equations that connect the statistics of correctness of these agents to their actual responses in a given test, a set of algebraic postulates - universally true for any test results - can be constructed.
+This treats the evaluation of human or machine agents as an inverse problem where we must go from statistics of their observed agreements **and** disagreements to infering their statitistic of correctness given those observations.

+By constructing, these algebraic postulates do not contain any probability theory.
+Otherwise, they would not be postulates.
+Any probability theory would require that we specify hyperparameters for it.
+The theorems and conclusions using any model of probability one uses to evaluate agents would, by construction, be invalid when the assumption of the theory applying to the domain fails - the OOD problem.

+The algebraic postulates, and their associated logic of consistency, we will be discussing here can be encanpsulated by the acronym - **NTQR**.
+1. N: the number of classifiers in the group being tested.
+2. T: the number of tests those classifiers took.
+3. Q: the number of questions each of those tests contained.
+4. R: the number of responses that were possible in each of the questions.

+The easiest case to consider is the one of evaluating noisy binary classifiers.
+If we are going to construct postulates for the evaluation of an ensemble of classifiers, we must also confine ourselves to "black-box" methods.
+Any use of internals related to how the classifiers made their decisions would have the OOD problem of the type of agent involved in the evaluation.
+For example, methods used to evaluate neural networks could not be used to evaluate a mix of humans and neural networks.

 Evaluation is the forgotten twin of learning.
 AI researchers and their work currently focuses on just one side of the learning process - training.
+As such, they have missed many of the benefits of considering the theory of evaluation.
+In particular, the notion that there exists a logic of consistency whenever we are evaluating ensembles of noisy decisions makers on any finite test.

-As such, they have missed many of the benefits of algebraic evaluation.
-This repository means to correct that by providing code and instruction on the mathematics and engineering of algebraic evaluators.
+There have been tentative understandings of this logic in the work of some ML researchers.
+Most notably the agreement equations of Platanios.
+But the full scope of the mathematics of treating evaluation as a data streaming problem with its own logic is not even understood to exist.
+This repository means to correct that by providing code and instruction on the mathematics and engineering of using NTQR logic to evaluate noisy human or machine decision makers.

 ## Why purely algebraic evaluation?